Welcome to Sisterhood at Adas Israel Congregation!

 Weekday Torah with Sisterhood

-Monthly, 3rd Tuesday at 10:30 am via Zoom
+Monthly, usually the third Tuesday, at 11 am via Zoom

 Sisterhood Cares